For London's fashion start-ups, it's being social that counts

-He realized the web player was doing something fashion sites were not; it was curating playlists of tracks, from obscure and mainstream labels, tailored to his tastes.
+He realised the web player was doing something fashion sites were not; it was curating playlists of tracks, from obscure and mainstream labels, tailored to his tastes.

 “These are a little bit like fashion mix tapes,” he said.
 “They are collections of items curated by our brands or partners that are great ways to discover.”